 Is there anything else I should know?

-Carbamazepine can affect or be affected by many prescribed and over-the-counter medications – such as paracetamol, warfarin, fluoxetine, isoniazid, theophylline, erythromycin, , the combined oral contraceptive pill and immunosuppressant drugs (ciclosporin, sirolimus, tacrolimus).
-Also, the metabolism of carbamazepine can be increased by drugs such as phenobarbital, primidone and phenytoin.
+Carbamazepine can affect or be affected by many prescribed and over-the-counter medications – such as paracetamol, warfarin, fluconazole, isoniazid, theophylline, erythromycin, , the combined oral contraceptive pill and immunosuppressant drugs (ciclosporin, sirolimus, tacrolimus).
+Also, the metabolism of carbamazepine can be increased by other antiepileptic drugs such as phenobarbital, primidone and phenytoin.
 The effect of this increased metabolism is to decrease carbamazepine concentrations in the blood.
 Some of these drugs may also require monitoring with blood tests.
 Herbal supplements, such as St. John’s Wort, can also affect carbamazepine concentrations.
 Tell your doctor about all medication and supplements that you are taking.
 Further information on drug interactions is available on the NICE BNF web site.

 Carbamazepine can increase the risk of certain birth defects and foetal death, and can decrease the effectiveness of oral contraceptives.
 Women of childbearing age should talk to their doctors about this.